 This expedition is the essence of remote adventure.
-Live in the heart of the jungle surrounded by the natural beauty of Tortuguero’s rainforest-lined Caribbean beaches.
+Live in the heart of the jungle surrounded by the natural beauty of Cahuita’s rainforest-lined Caribbean beaches.
 Hike the jungle trails conducting biodiversity surveys, walk along the beach looking for evidence of sea turtles during turtle nesting season, check camera traps for footage of jaguars, and explore the rainforest canals noting important aquatic bird species.

 Not only does this program offer you the opportunity to get involved in ongoing conservation efforts, but you will also be provided with the training and experience to grow professionally by mastering both transferable and technical skills.
 These include teamwork, intercultural communication, and best practices for recording biodiversity data.

 Unplug and get in touch with nature in Cahuita National Park.
 Situated in the heart of the jungle on the Caribbean coast of Costa Rica, our Cahuita base is a photographer’s dream.
 During field work, you’ll walk the beaches looking for signs of turtles and jaguars, and travel by canoe through foliage-draped canals spotting aquatic bird species.
 While trekking through the jungle, you’re likely to see howler monkeys and toucans.
 Sloths and tamanduas (a type of anteater) also live in the jungle, but due to their elusive nature, you’re unlikely to spot them during your stay.
 Morning patrols feature spectacular sunrises over the Caribbean sea, and night walks reveal a star-filled sky.
 In their free time, GVI staff and team members from all around the world relax at the base.
 For those with a passion for wildlife and conservation, Cahuita is the ideal location.

 Our base is located in the Cahuita National Park, with a beach right on your doorstep.
 Sleeping areas are dorm-style and bathrooms are shared.
 Wh...